 Progressive era “reforms” at the end of the nineteenth and beginning of the twentieth century attempted to placate those who organized and complained about the corporate monopoly of people’s lives and livelihoods.
 Among the measures adopted to deal with this criticism was “the regulatory system.”

-You only need to peek into the development of the first federal regulatory agency, the Interstate Commerce Commission (ICC), to gain a sense of the intent and effect on local self-governing authority of such agencies.
-In 1893, when this first of many regulatory agencies was established, then Attorney General Richard Olney assured the president of the Burlington Railroad that there was nothing for those protective of corporate prerogatives to worry about:
+You only need to peek into the development of the first federal regulatory agency created in 1887, the Interstate Commerce Commission (ICC), to gain a sense of the intent and effect on local self-governing authority of such agencies.
+In 1893 Attorney General Richard Olney assured the president of the Burlington Railroad that there was nothing for those protective of corporate prerogatives to worry about:

 “The [ICC]…is, or can be made, of great help to the railroads.
 It satisfied the popular clamor for a government supervision of the railroads, at the same time that the supervision is almost entirely nominal.
 Further, the older such a commission gets to be, the more inclined it will be to take the business and railroad side of things.
 It thus becomes a sort of barrier between the railroad corporations and the people and a sort of protection against hasty and crude legislation hostile to railroad interests.”
 8